artist-project/ARTIST/binary/ProfilingTool/README.txt

-	a.Make sure that the benchmark VM is up and running. b.Find the PID of the benchmark VM (Open a terminal on the physical machine and type: ps aux|grep "name of the vm" ) c.Find the IP of the benchmark VM d.Create a directory which will be used to store the commands, from now on referred to as workspace. e.Inside workspace create a folder named "tmp" f.Download the ProfilingTool.jar file and store it in a directory from now on referred to as installation_dir.
+	a.Make sure that the benchmark VM is up and running. b.Find the PID of the benchmark VM (Open a terminal on the physical machine and type: ps aux|grep "name of the vm" ) c.Find the IP of the benchmark VM d.On the physical host create a directory which will be used to store the commands, from now on referred to as workspace. e.Inside workspace create a folder named "tmp" f.On the physical host download the ProfilingTool.jar file and store it in a directory from now on referred to as installation_dir. g.Make sure that the input file (see installation instructions of benchmarks) for the benchmark to be used exists in the physical host.

 	3.2.2 Execution (with graphical user interface):